-260 5.1 Rockwall denudation from cosmogenic nuclide analysis
+Rockwall denudation from cosmogenic nuclide analysis

-Denudation rates can be estimated from in-situ cosmogenic nuclide depth profile modelling (e.g, Hidy et al., 2010; Braucher et al., 2009).
-This method has been applied for estimating the local denudation rates in steep alpine rockwalls, and it has been very useful for extracting information on the mechanisms of denudation, as shown in a recent study where denudation rates were measured with concentrations of cosmogenic 36Cl in bedrock depth profiles at Mt.
-Eiger (Mair et al., 2019).
-We complemented the Mair et al. (2019) denudation rate dataset by measuring concentrations of cosmogenic 10Be for 5 samples in a bedrock depth profile at site EW-01 (Fig. 1), and we modelled the local denudation rate over millennia (see Appendix A
+Denudation rates can be estimated from in situ cosmogenic nuclide depth profile modeling (e.g, Hidy et al., 2010; Braucher et al., 2009).
+This method has been applied for estimating the local denudation rates in steep Alpine rockwalls, and it has been very useful for extracting information on the mechanisms of denudation, as shown in a recent study where denudation rates were measured with concentrations of cosmogenic 36Cl in bedrock depth profiles at the Eiger (Mair et al., 2019).
+We complemented the Mair et al. (2019) denudation rate dataset by measuring concentrations of cosmogenic 10Be for five samples in a bedrock depth profile at site EW-01 (Fig. 1), and we modeled the local denudation rate over millennia (see Appendix A for details).
+The resulting rates are $0.6\pm0.1 \,\mathrm{mm\,a}^{-1}$ (1 standard deviation) They are thus in good agreement with the results obtained for the nearby site EW-02, where the rates are $0.5 \pm 0.1 \,\mathrm{mm}\,\mathrm{a}^{-1}$ (1σ standard deviation; Mair et al., 2019).
+However, we note here that the 10Be concentrations are close to the blank background value and